-A priest constantly attended in former times at an alchouse near Kilmainham, to marry any couples who may have agreed upon that ceremony when they were drunk, and made up their minds for its immediate celebration so soon as they should be sober: and after the ceremony he sent them back to the fair for one more matter respecting the "sister kingdom," and that is saying a great deal.
-John Bull, being the most egotistical animal of the creation, measures every man's coat according to his own cloth, and fancying an Irish mob to be like a London rabble, thinks that Donnybrook fair is composed of all the vice, robbery, swindling, and spectacle-together with still rougher manners of its own-of his dear St. Bartholomew.
+All Ireland is acquainted with the sort of sports and recreations which characterise Donnybrook.
+But the English, in general, are as ignorant of an Irish fair as they are of every other matter respecting the "sister kingdom," and that is saying a great deal.
+John Bull, being the most egotistical animal of the creation, measures every man's coat according to his own cloth, and fancying an Irish mob to be like a London rabble, thinks that Donnybrook fair is composed of all the vice, robbery, swindling, and spectacle-together with still rougher manners of its own - of his dear St. Bartholomew.

 Never was John more mistaken.
-I do not know any one trait of character conspicuous alike in himself and brother Pat, save that which is their common disgrace and incentive to all other vices, drinking; and even in drunkenness the English far surpass Pat-though perhaps their superiority in this respect may be attributable merely to their being better able to purchase the poison; and if they have not the means ready, they are far more expert at picking of pockets, burglary, or murder, to procure them-as Mr. John Ketch (operative at his Majesty's gaol of Newgate in London) can bear ample testimony.
+I do not know any one trait of character conspicuous alike in himself and brother Pat, save that which is their common disgrace and incentive to all other vices, drinking; and even in drunkenness the English far surpass Pat-though perhaps their superiority in this respect may be attributable merely to their being better able to purchase the poison; and if they have not the means ready, they are far more expert at picking of pockets, burglary, or murder, to procure them-as Mr. John Ketch (operative at his majesty's gaol of Newgate in London) can bear ample testimony.

-There is no doubt but all mobs are tumultuous, violent, and more or less savage (no matter what they meet about); it is the nature of democratic congregations to be.
+There is no doubt but all mobs are tumultuous, violent, and more or less savage (no matter what they meet about): it is the nature of democratic congregations so to be.
 Those of England are thoroughly wicked, and, when roused, most ferocious; but they show little genuine courage, and a few soldiers by a shot or two generally send thousands of fellows scampering, to adjourn sine die.
 Formerly, I never saw an Irish mob that could not easily be rendered tractable and complacent by persons who, as they conceived, intended them fairly and meant to act kindly by them.
-So much waggery and fun ever mingled with their most riotous adventures, that they were not unfrequently dispersed drink; and the lady then went home an honest woman, and as happy as possible.
-Many hundred similar matches used, in old times, to be effected during this carnival.
-Mr. Lysaght also describes the happy consequences of such weddings with infinite humour.
-He says of the ulterior increase of each family-
+So much waggery and fun ever mingled with their most riotous adventures, that they were not unfrequently dispersed by a good-humoured joke, when it would probably have required a regiment and the reading of a dozen riot acts to do it by compulsion.